-MyNCC Banner (Banner for short) -- The College's student information and registration system.
-MyNCC Banner allows students to view their academic and financial records, register for classes, and make changes in their schedule.
+MyNCC -- The College's student information and registration system.
+MyNCC allows students to view their academic and financial records, register for classes, and make changes in their schedule.

-MyNCC Portal -- A link to a variety of web-based applications and services (student email, MyNCC Banner, and so on) used by NCC students.
-MyNCC Portal can be accessed from the Nassau Community College homepage (www.ncc.edu).
+MyNCC Portal -- A link to a variety of web-based applications and services (student email, the MyNCC registration system, and so on) used by NCC students.
+The MyNCC Portal can be accessed from the Nassau Community College homepage (www.ncc.edu).
 A single username and password allows students access to a range of applications.

 NCC 101 (College Success Seminar) — A course designed to help new students adjust to college, succeed in their classes, and get the most out of their Nassau experience.
 The seminar, which carries one general elective credit, is offered in the fall and spring semesters as well as during the summer.
 It is highly recommended to new students.